-Activities planned under Action B.2 include the following tasks:
+Activities planned under Action B.2 of the UNESCO World Heritage and Sustainable Tourism Programme Action Plan include the following tasks:

-- o Establish contact and collaboration with relevant international agencies and organizations. - Provide a platform for information exchange and disseminate relevant policies to World Heritage stakeholders. - Use existing fora to promote and advocate the development of policies, frameworks and tools.
+- o Establish contact and collaboration with relevant international agencies and organizations. - Provide a platform for information exchange and disseminate relevant policies to World Heritage stakeholders. - o Use existing fora to promote and advocate the development of policies, frameworks and tools.